dyne/devuan-sdk/README.md

 This is an early release with limited functionality to facilitate the import of some packages.

-More functionalities will be added soon, to stage the packages for Devuan and upload them, eventually to handle ChangeLogs and to compare version between Debian and Devuan.

 This SDK is designed to be used interactively from a terminal as well from shell scripts.